 - On the Setup tab, click Add Authenticator.

 - Click Add on the Security Question tile.

 - Select the scenarios when end users can use Security Question authenticator:

 Disable the Security Question authenticator

-You can disable authenticators if they're not used in an MFA Enroll policy or a self-service password reset policy.
-In the Security Question row on the Authenticators Setup page, click Actions > Delete.
+You can disable authenticators if they're not used in an authenticator enrollment policy or a self-service password reset policy.
+In the Security Question row on the Authenticators page, click Actions > Delete.

-The first time users sign in to your apps after you configure this factor, they see the Extra verification is required for your account page and must perform the following steps when they sign in after you enable this authenticator:
+Users see the Extra verification is required for your account page and must perform the following steps when they sign in after you enable this authenticator:

-The next time your users sign in, they are prompted to answer their security question.
+The next time your users sign in, they're prompted to answer their security question.